 If you'll be making some grilled cheese sandwiches or cheese sauce that'll use up your block in a few days, you're all done.
 But if you want to age your cheese for months, then you need to wax it.
 You can find cheese making wax at any cheese supply store.
 You just melt the wax and dip in the cheese.
 The wax dries to form a shell.
 You can re-melt the wax and use it over and over.

-For more information on cheese making and related topics, look over the links on the next page.
+For more information on cheese making and related topics, look over the links below.